 If chilies could have

 A measly one hundred Scoville heat units (SHU) separate these two extremely mild hot peppers on the Scoville scale.
-The banana pepper ranges from 0 to 500 SHU, while the pepperoncini one-ups it with a 100 – 500 SHU range.
+The banana pepper ranges from 0 to 500 SHU, while the pepperoncini is ever so slightly hotter with a 100 – 500 SHU range.
 That’s like a rounding error when it comes to overall heat potential, so essentially these two chilies carry the same gentle tickle to the taste buds.
 These are two extremely mild chilies – barely hotter than a zero heat bell pepper.

 If you’re looking for a difference here, the banana pepper can, in fact, dip down to zero heat.
 It’s one of the only hot peppers that can.
 A pepperoncini will nearly always outperform the banana pepper at the low-end of the scale, but they have equal potential at the high end of their range.